Llys-y-frân: History

-Reservoir and Country Park amenities
+Llys-y-frân Lake amenities

-The country park has a perimeter track 6.5 mi long for walkers and cyclists.
+The lake has a perimeter track 6.5 mi long for walkers and cyclists.
 There is also a 1.5 mi family trail, and cycle hire is available.

 The reservoir is an important fishery in South West Wales, and has hosted national and international fishing competitions.
 Fishing with fly or bait, from mark or boat, is possible.
 The lake is stocked with rainbow and brown trout.

 Sailing, windsurfing, rowing and canoeing all take place on the reservoir, with various equipment available for hire.
 The park hosted the Welsh Dragon Boat Championships in 2014, 2015, 2016 and 2017.

-The Llys-y-Fran Hillclimb is an annual event run by Swansea Motor Club.
+The Llys-y-frân Hillclimb is an annual event run by Swansea Motor Club.